 \subsection{Asymptotic dynamics and final size}

-In this section, we study the long-term dynamics of the solutions of system \eqref{VBH}, and we numerically investigate the effect of host static protective behaviour on the epidemic final size \cite{brauer2017, brauer2019, diekmann2013mathematical}.
-We start by observing that, as no human demography or loss immunity are assumed in the model, the only non-trivial equilibria of \eqref{VBH} are determined by the condition $I_P=I_{NP}=I_M=0$.
-Hence, after an outbreak has occurred, we expect the disease to die out in the long run.
-This is proved in the following proposition. \begin{proposition} For system \eqref{VBH} one has
+In this section, we study the long-term dynamics of the solutions of system \eqref{VBH} and we numerically investigate the effect of static protective behaviour in the host population on the final epidemic size~\citep{brauer2017, brauer2019, diekmann2013mathematical}.
+We begin by observing that, since the model does not include human demography or loss of immunity, the only non-trivial equilibria of \eqref{VBH} are those satisfying $I_P=I_{NP}=I_M=0$.
+Consequently, after an outbreak, the disease is expected to die out in the long run.
+This result is established in the following proposition.